Jwink3101/notefile/CLI_help.md

                         set.
 Default is 'yaml' unless set with
                         $NOTEFILE_FORMAT environment variable.
 Currently not
                         set.
-  --rewrite-format      Change to the specified format (see '--note-format')
+  --rewrite-format      Change to the specified format (see '--format')
                         regardless of current format.

 Global Options: